calogica/calogica.com/_posts/2020-01-10-nfl-field-goals-bayes.md

 ![Model 4](/assets/plots/nfl/field_goals_model_4_plate_notation.png)

-After sampling, we can see that our interaction term coefficient $\beta_2$, while small is reasonably above $0$:
+After sampling, we can see that our interaction term coefficient $\beta_2$, while greater than $0$, is small with a wide uncertainty interval.
+From an interpretability standpoint, it's also hard to reason about an effect of `yards*angle`, so this additional parameter falls more in the category of feature extraction to improve model fit.

 ```
 |      | mean   | sd    | hpd_3% | hpd_97% |
 |------|--------|-------|--------|---------|